almondtools/stringsearchalgorithms/README.md

 The problem of searching one string in a large texts can be done efficiently with the Java SDK API.
 It is a bit tricky to find out that the regex API covers an efficient string matching algorithm for single strings and that the default string search with `indexOf` does not.

 The problem of searching multiple strings in large texts is not properly covered by the Java SDK API.
 StringsAndChars provides miscellaneous algorithms to solve this problem.
 Which algorithm is best depends on the alphabet size and the average pattern size.

+You can get a hint what algorithms perform best in which scenario by looking at [stringbench](https://github.com/almondtools/stringbench)

 String Matching